polmajor/f_revo/README.md

 > indicoio

-# Carpetes i fitxers

-Si falla la càrrega dels notebooks, es recomana obrir-los copiant l'enllaç a:
+# Files and folders

+If the notebooks fail to load, it is recommended to open them by copying the link to:

 > https://nbviewer.jupyter.org/

 · /src:

-  - Python notebooks del Crawler que obté de les dades i l'anàlisi posterior fet en format .ipynb .

-  - Script de R utilitzat per aplicar l'algorisme "apriori" i crear un graf parcial de referències dels articles.
+  - Python notebooks of the crawler that obtains the data and the posterior analysis (.ipynb) .

+  - R script used to apply the apriori algorithm, creating a partial graph from the reference links.

 · /img:

-  - Conté les imatges extretes (gràfics, wordcloud).
+  - Contains the images (graphs, wordcloud).

 · /csv:

-  - fitness_revo_full.csv conté totes les dades extretes de la web (url, títol, número de comentaris, data de l'article i comentaris).

-  - Fitxers de referències amb i sense encoded.

-  - Fitxer comment_polarity.csv obtingut de l'anàlisi de sentiments dels comentaris.
+  - fitness_revo_full.csv contains the scraped data  (url, headline, number of comments, data and the comments).

+  - Link reference files.

+  - comment_polarity.csv obtained from the sentiment analysis of the comments.

 · /html:

-  - Els notebooks descarregats en format html.
+  - The notebooks in html format.

-  - Dos gràfics interactius en format html, que representen les relacions entre els diferents articles publicats (extret a partir de les referències).

-· /pdf:

-  - Conté el pdf amb les respostes de la pràctica.
+  - A couple interactive graphs that repreent the relations between the different published articles.

-# Recursos
+# Resources

 ● Subirats, L., Calvo, M. (2018).
 Web Scraping.
 Editorial UOC.